 We also use EBITDA as a liquidity measure.
 We believe that EBITDA is important in analyzing our liquidity because it is a key component of certain material covenants contained within our syndicated credit facility (the "Credit Agreement").
 Non-compliance with these financial covenants under the Credit Agreement-our interest coverage ratio and our leverage ratio-could result in our lenders requiring us to immediately repay all amounts borrowed.
 If we anticipated a potential covenant violation, we would seek relief from our lenders, likely causing us to incur additional cost, and such relief might not be available, or if available, might not be on terms as favorable as those in the Credit Agreement.
-In addition, if we cannot satisfy these financial covenants, we would be prohibited under the Credit Agreement from engaging in certain activities, such as incurring additional indebtedness, making certain payments, and acquiring or disposing of assets.
+In addition, if we cannot satisfy these financial covenants, such as incurring additional indebtedness, making certain payments, and acquiring of fassets.
 Based on the information above, management believes that the presentation of EBITDA as a liquidity measure would be useful to investors and relevant to their assessment of our capacity to service, or incur, debt.